-- This feedback has been considered but not adopted.
-The Wednesbury threshold was considered too high, and it was noted that the Court of Appeal in Killick was clear that victims should not have to have recourse to judicial review to challenge such decisions.
-Although that does not in itself prevent the same threshold being applied, the IOPC noted that the CPS have not adopted it, and seeks to achieve parity in its approach, whilst also ensuring excellence in its decision-making.
-Therefore, the lower threshold, of whether a decision is 'wrong' has been adopted.
-This is also considered to balance the rights of the victim and the interest of the subject appropriately, and to promote public confidence. - 5.
-The Review follows a clear process; the first stage of which is a consideration of whether the CPS Referral Criteria are met.
-A comprehensive Guidance document is in the course of being finalised on this subject.
-The IOPC does not wish to inappropriately limit the factors to be taken into account at the second stage; namely whether the provisional decision was wrong.
-However, the operation of the VRR will be kept under review, and this issue considered within that. - 6.
-This sentence has now been amended to a "material error".
+- 6. This sentence has now been amended to a 'material error'.
 A material error is one that is capable of affecting the decision as to whether the referral conditions are met, such as discounting relevant evidence, or placing disproportionate weight on witness credibility. - 7.
 This amendment has been made, as above. - 8.
-The Victims' Code has been considered, and any changes made in the future, relevant to the VRR Scheme, will be kept under review. - This feedback has been considered but the two-stage test will not be amended.
-The policy seeks to balance the importance of decision makers exercising individual discretion, and ensuring that decisions made are in accordance with the law and relevant guidance.
-This approach is consistent with the ACPO Guidance on the police VRR Scheme.
-10.VRR requests should be permitted to be made by telephone and in person, rather than being discretionary whether verbal requests will be accepted.
-10. The policy has been amended, and now states: "A request for review should ordinarily be made in writing, whether by email or letter.
-However, a request by other means, for example a verbal request, will be accepted if a victim would otherwise be disadvantaged".
-11. Referrals should be made to the CPS where the reviewer requires legal advice on their decision.
-11. We do not consider that the need or desire to obtain legal advice equates to the test for referral being met in the exercise of the VRR.
+The Victims' Code has been considered, and any changes made in the future, relevant to the VRR scheme, will be kept under review. - 9.
+This feedback has been considered, but the two-stage test will not be amended.
+The policy seeks to balance the importance of decision makers exercising individual discretion and ensuring that decisions made are in accordance with the law and relevant guidance.
+This approach is consistent with the National Policing Guidelines on Police Victim Right to Review. - 10.
+The policy has been amended, and now states: 'A request for review should ordinarily be made in writing, whether by email or letter.
+However, a request by other means, for example a verbal request, will be accepted if a victim would otherwise be disadvantaged'. - 11.
+We do not consider that the need or desire to obtain legal advice equates to the test for referral being met in the exercise of the VRR.
 Legal advice may be sought for a myriad of reasons, and the test cannot be 'reduced down' in this way.

-12. An investigation should be re-opened if a reviewer requires further evidence or investigation.
-12. The Policy has been amended to take account of occasions where further investigation is required.
-13. Considering whether public confidence in the police complaints system requires a referral to be made to the CPS is unnecessary.
+12. An investigation should be reopened if a reviewer requires further evidence or investigation.
+12. The policy has been amended to take account of occasions where further investigation is required.
+Considering whether public confidence in the police complaints system requires a referral to be made to the CPS is unnecessary.
 13. The consideration of this issue has been amalgamated within the referral condition of whether referral to the CPS is appropriate in the circumstances.
 The IOPC considers it important that the impact of any delay is accorded due weight where the time limit for submitting a VRR has expired.
-14. The IOPC should provide public reporting on the number of VRRs, decisions and outcomes.
-14. The IOPC is under no obligation to provide this information but will consider doing so.
+The IOPC should provide public reporting on the number of VRRs, decisions and outcomes.
+14. While the IOPC is not required to provide this information, we will consider doing so.
 15. Particular emphasis should be given to public confidence in respect of sexual offences.
-15. The IOPC recognises the importance of ensuring that the public has confidence that allegations of sexual abuse are thoroughly investigated.
-However, it is not considered that any specific provision is required in the VRR Policy in this regard at this time.
+15. The IOPC recognises the importance of ensuring the public has confidence that allegations of sexual abuse are thoroughly investigated.
+However, it is not considered that any specific provision is required in the VRR policy at this time.
+Terminology Terminology Terminology 1.
+Referring to a 'provisional' decision may be confusing.
+Terminology We will use the term 'provisional' because this communicates that we will not finalise the decision until the end of the 28-day time limit for submission of VRR requests or the completion of the actual review.
+The use of this term is consistent with the IOPC's statutory scheme.
+1. Referring to a 'provisional' decision may We will use the term 'provisional' because this communicates that we will not finalise the decision until the end of the 28-day time limit for submission of VRR requests or the completion of the actual review.
+The use of this term is consistent with the